cristinarojas/widgetDepotCristinaRojas/README.md

 http://localhost:3000/widgetStore
 ```

+Contact me in case of problems running the project: telematicengineercristina@gmail.com

+Cristina Rojas

 ###### Requirements

 - This is a project with React - Basic store that has 4 products (Widgets 1 through 4).
 When you click on a product you get extra details on that product.